AndryRafam/aegis/README.md

 <h2 align="left"> Build, install and run on Linux </h2>

-To build and install NeptuneCrypt on Linux, open the directory NeptuneCrypt or NeptuneCrypt-main and type the following command in terminal (super user mode).
+To build and install NeptuneCrypt on Linux, go to the directory NeptuneCrypt or NeptuneCrypt-main and type the following command in terminal (super user mode).
 The executable file will be installed at /usr/local/bin/ directory.

 ```bash
 $ sudo make install